macA360/MNIST_Neural_Networks/README.md

 Replace script_name.py with the name of the script you want to run (e.g., mnistTrain.py).

-alternatively can be run from your chosen IDE.
+Alternatively can be run from your chosen IDE.

+## Notes

 Seperate README files are in their respective folders